vislyhq/threads-plugin/README.md

 ### `target`

 Due to the way webpack works, it may be necessary to change the target environment of the workers.
+Using this option you can override webpack's [`target` option](https://webpack.js.org/configuration/target/#root) just for the worker bundle.
+Defaults to the global webpack `target`.

-Possible values:
+Frequently used values:

-- `electron-node-worker` use this if you are using Electron and compiling web workers that have node integration enabled.
+- `electron-node-worker`: use this if you are using Electron and compiling web workers that have node integration enabled.
 See [Electron Multithreading](https://www.electronjs.org/docs/tutorial/multithreading).

-Default value: `undefined`

 Example with electron node workers:
 ```js